 Wilson Center Experts

-Lilia Labidi, a Tunisian anthropologist and psychologist, has been professor at the University of Tunis and co-founder of the Association of Tunisian Women for Research and Development (AFTURD) and the Tunisian Association for Health Psychology.
-She is the author of many publications on the Arab world, treating subjects such as the feminist movement, the construction of identity, attitudes toward death, the aftermath of the Arab spring.
+She has been professor at the University of Tunis where, among other activities, she directed a program on The Construction of Public Morality in the Arab World and Africa(Senegal, South Africa, Tunisia, Egypt).
+She has occupied positions in universities in France, Egypt, the US, Switzerland, and Singapore, and is co-founder and active member of the Association of Tunisian Women for Research and Development (AFTURD) and the Tunisian Association for Health Psychology (TAHP/ATPS).
 From January to December 2011 Labidi was Minister for Women’s Affairs in the provisional Tunisian government, following the fall of the Ben Ali regime.

 This project on Arab women scientists in their home countries and abroad focuses on three themes: 1)how social, cultural, and family situations affect women’s professional activity; 2)how professional structures and practices, including sex discrimination, affect women’s psychology, emotions, and agency; 3)how all this informs their visions of social justice and science’s role in society.
 The methodology involves personal interviews and psychological and anthropological theory to understand the articulation between the personal and socio-cultural contexts.
 This study will contribute to awareness and discussion of gender segregation in scientific and technical fields in the Arab world, to an understanding of sex discrimination as a global phenomenon, and to a consideration of national and global measures that might remedy both the sources of this discrimination and its effects.

 2009 Joudhour al-harakat al-nisa’iyya: riwayaat li-shakhsiyyaat tarikhiyya [Origins of feminist movements in Tunisia: personal history narratives].
 Tunis:Imprimerie Tunis Carthage.
 (3rd edition).